Taken Tasmania circa 1935

 1919 Aug 28.
 MID

 1920 Feb 7.
+To unemployed list RAF.
 Seems to have been repatriated to Australia from RAF record.
 He sought employment with the NSW Government as a pilot on return but was told there were no vacancies.
 Returned to U.K. and joined ADRIC

 1920 Dec 20 Joined ADRIC with service no 1298.
 Posted to M Coy